yjg30737/pyqt-viewer-widget/README.md

 PyQt5 >= 5.8

 ## Overview
 This is image viewer widget, not an application itself.
-But you can make image viewer application with this.
-Check the example code below.
+But you can make image viewer application out of this.

+For example, apps below are using this efficiently.

+* <a href="https://github.com/yjg30737/pyqt-comic-viewer.git">pyqt-comic-viewer</a> - Comic reading app
+* <a href="https://github.com/yjg30737/pyqt-html-viewer.git">pyqt-html-viewer</a> - HTML viewer app
+* <a href="https://github.com/yjg30737/pyqt-svg-viewer.git">pyqt-svg-viewer</a> - SVG viewer app

-This is for image by default.
+This is for image by default, but you can change its view for html or svg files.

 ## Setup
 ```pip3 install git+https://github.com/yjg30737/pyqt-viewer-widget.git --upgrade```